armlesswunder/d2rCloneTrackerAndroid/README.md

 4) (Probably Optional) Ensure Network connection (My app can't fix your poor network conditions)

 ## Why all these steps?

-1) Android OS has a concept of "battery optimization" at the expense of the app.
+Android OS has a concept of "battery optimization" at the expense of the app.
 What this means is that Android has no respect for my app's desire to function after a period of time deemed as "acceptable to kill part of or an entire app running in the background."
 Most of the time this feature is great as it saves your battery and keeps obnoxious apps from using up your precious computational resources, but in the case of this app, it sucks.
 I'll be investigating better avenues of keeping the app alive in the future.

+Also, I simply haven't put forth any effort into making the app work even when closed.
+Seems like a lot of work for practically no reward...
+So yeah, just keep it open :)

 ## Okay, I followed your steps and the app is still broke.
 HELP!!